evenhold/Karalf-scheme/README.md

 Credit
 ------------------------------------------------------------------------

-This theme is based  [cyanide-theme](https://github.com/lefoy/cyanide-theme)
+This theme is based on [cyanide-theme](https://github.com/lefoy/cyanide-theme)

 You like this theme?
 I'd be glad to hear!
 Contact me on [Facebook](https://www.facebook.com/evenhold).